Williamdreams89/login-logout-page-react-redux-tut/README.md

  ## Using the state created
-- In order to use the state
+- In order to use the state created